mulder21c/hexo-theme-amorfati/README.md

   ```

   **Note**: Since the default font for the theme is `Noto Sans KR`, so if you want to use a different
-  font instead of the default font, you need to change the font name in the
+  font as the default font, you need to change the font name in the
   `source/css/partials/_typography.scss` file.

 ### External Link